awyspr/fieldnotes/2026-04-17-agentmode-under-the-microscope.md

 90 sec
 <img src="assets/after 90 sec.png" width="25%" height="25%">

-We've done this a bunch of times (hundreds ...), and from those experiments our records show that 50% of AgentMode jobs finish within 2 min 40 sec (ie @p50), while 95% of AgentMode jobs finish within 4 min 15 sec (ie @p95).
-Longest wait to complete we have seen is 13 min and 51 sec (ie (@p100).
+We've done this a bunch of times (hundreds ... over several weeks), and from those experiments our records show that 50% of AgentMode jobs finish within 2 min 40 sec (ie @p50), while 95% of AgentMode jobs finish within 4 min 15 sec (ie @p95).
+Longest wait for AgentMode to complete we have seen is 13 min and 51 sec (ie (@p100).

 Whats the lesson ?
 Kick off your comparison and then wait 3-5 mins.
-Go make a coffee, then collect your results.
+Go make a coffee or play with the dog, then collect your results.
-Otherwise they're probably going to be incomplete and if you are relying on that data for insight and purchasing decisions.
+Otherwise results are probably going to be incomplete and if you are relying on that data for insight and purchasing decisions YMMV.

-Additional observation is if you have a mix of products in your AgentMode comparison set you're likely to get faster results for the more common ones, and slower results for the lesser known ones.
+Additional observation is if you have a mix of products in your AgentMode comparison set you're likely to get faster results for the more common ones, and slower results for the lesser known ones (some kind of caching).
 Be sure to wait long enough for the lesser known ones to complete via the researcher, else you risk skewing the volume of output towards the more common solutions.